2019/20 DofE Annual Statistics

 Throughout 2019/20, we focused on reaching more young people and we were delighted that we had our highest level of participation ever.

-Last year a priority was also to diversify our reach, so more young people facing disadvantage can access a DofE experience.
+Last year a priority was also to diversify our reach, so more young people facing marginalised can access a DofE experience.
 This focus is having an impact: 72,577 disadvantaged young people started their DofE in 2019/20 representing an incredible 25% of all new starts, a 6% rise on the previous year.
 For these young people, a DofE Award can be a game-changer, providing invaluable development and a recognised achievement that levels the playing field and unlocks education and job opportunities.
 Like Sarah, who has cerebral palsy and Tariq, doing his DofE at HMYOI Aylesbury.

 Vital support from our corporate partners and individual supporters has been fundamental in enabling us to reach more young people who find it harder to access the DofE.
 The £3 million Diamond Fund, consisting of donations from supporters as well as match funding from the Big Lottery’s #iwill Fund, has helped to fund bursaries, expedition equipment, volunteer training and a diverse range of projects that support at risk and marginalised young people to take part.